In all of our projects we thrive to deliver the best outcome possible,

 constantly refining our methodologies.

 Indalo Inclusive South Africa has implemented a variety of projects for South African and international donors.
 Below you can read more information about the specific projects.

-Indalopreneur Food Waste and Loss Enterprise Support and Grant Programme
+(FWL) Indalopreneur Food Waste and Loss Enterprise Support and Grant Programme

 Indalo Inclusive South Africa NPC in partnership with the United Nations Development Programme (UNDP) has launched the Indalopreneur Food Waste and Loss Enterprise Support and Grant Programme.